Qcent/dev-portfolio/README.md

 This is a [Web Page](https://en.wikipedia.org/wiki/Web_page) to showcase my development portfolio, comprised of class projects and more personal ones.
 And one day, perhaps, even a professional project.

 ## Project Objectives
 Meet all challenge criteria and Mock-Up objectives while relying on advanced CSS to accomplish site design and styling.
+I will also utilize media queries, flex-box and scaling elements to maintain a consistent look on all screen sizes.

-Going against better practises, I will include many CSS animations and transitions to breathe some life and excitement into an otherwise perfectly fine looking website.
+Going against better practices, I will include many CSS animations and transitions to breathe some life and excitement into an otherwise perfectly fine looking website.

 ## Installation